lucasjwilber/taskmaster/README.md

 - 3/02/2020: Set up notifications with AWS Pinpoint.
 An AWS Lambda function that sends users notifications when their team has a new task is under development.

 - 3/03/2020: Added an intent filter so users can share images directly with Taskmaster.
 Doing so brings them to the Add Task activity, with the shared image ready to be uploaded.

+- 3/04/2020: Added a task location feature which displays the location of the device that created the task at the time of creation.
+An option to disable this in Settings is in progress.